So, you’ve decided to learn French? Génial!

 The bottom line

-Make sure you find what motivates you, maintain your momentum and press on, because learning French has many benefits.
+Make sure you find what motivates you, maintain your momentum and press on, because there are many excellent reasons to learn French.
 Don’t give up!

 No motivation to learn French?
 A trip to France might help!

 #2 Don’t try to learn everything

 It is important that you find good learning material.

 When you are searching for some books and available learning material, try to find resources which avoid teaching you challenging grammar rules or hard words at the very beginning.

 It is very easy to start feeling overwhelmed when you first start to learn French at home.
 Languages usually have over a hundred thousand words, but speakers use only a fraction of them for everyday communication.

 Only focus on the vocabulary that you think will be useful for.
 There’s no need to waste time and energy on difficult, long words that you will hardly ever use, especially in your first few conversations.